How to Say “Excuse me” in Korean

 How Do You Say “Excuse Me” in Korean?

-You can watch our video on How to Say “Excuse Me” in Korean before going into the article:
+You can watch our video on How to Say “Excuse Me” in Korean before going deeper into the article:

 Formal “Excuse Me” in Korean